SC registers suo motu criminal contempt case against Rajdeep Sardesai for tweets on judiciary

 Attorney General KK Venugopal had in September refused to initiate criminal proceedings against the journalist.

-The Supreme Court has registered a suo motu contempt case against journalist Rajdeep Sardesai for his tweets related to the judiciary, reported Live Law on Tuesday.
+The Supreme Court has registered a suo motu contempt case against journalist Rajdeep Sardesai for his tweets about to the judiciary, reported Live Law on Tuesday.

 The complaint was filed by petitioner Aastha Khurana.
 The contempt case was registered five months after Attorney General KK Venugopal refused to initiate criminal proceedings against Sardesai on the basis of the same complaint.
 Following Venugopal’s decision in September, the petitioner filed the case in the Supreme Court, which was registered as a suo motu complaint on February 9.

-The petitioner referred to tweets by journalist’s posted in July and August.
-The tweets from August pertain to remarks on the contempt case of lawyer Prashant Bhushan where he was fined Re 1.
+The petitioner referred to the journalist’s tweets posted in July and August.
+The tweets from August pertain to remarks on the contempt case of lawyer Prashant Bhushan, where Bhushan was fined Re 1.
+The tweet in July was about former Supreme Court Justice Arun Mishra, who had heard Bhushan’s contempt case, reported Bar & Bench.

+In the complaint to the Supreme Court, Khurana submitted that Sardesai not only questioned the credibility of the court’s verdict in the Bhushan contempt case, but he had also made comments on former judges and chief justices of India.
+The India Today anchor also tried to teach judges their duties and responsibilities, it said.

+Khurana had, in the complaint to Venugopal, claimed that Sardesai’s tweets criticising the verdict in the contempt case against Bhushan were a “cheap publicity stunt”.

 The case against Bhushan was based on two tweets from June.
 In one tweet, he made a remark about an undeclared emergency and the role of the Supreme Court and last four chief justices of India.
 The second tweet was about Chief Justice SA Bobde trying a Harley Davidson superbike in his hometown Nagpur during the coronavirus outbreak.